Hyman Bloom:

 Hyman Swetzoff & Nina Bohlen (c.
 1960)

-Swetzoff had met Bloom in the mid-1940s and they remained good friends.
-Swetzoff established a healthy market for Bloom’s early student works and contemporary studies, which were both plentiful.
+Swetzoff was an enthusiastic Bloom supporter and established a strong market for both Bloom’s early student works and contemporary drawings.
 The vast majority of Bloom drawings produced in the 1950s and 1960s were sold by Swetzoff.

 The Swetzoff Gallery held solo exhibitions of Bloom drawings in 1957 and 1965.
 These gallery exhibitions served as precursors to the museum shows taking place in 1957 and 1968, and Swetzoff was heavily involved in both museum exhibitions.